Asana combats employee burnout with Workload

-The World Health Organization (WHO) officially classified employee burnout as an “occupational phenomenon” in the recent revision of its International Classification of Diseases (ICD-11), though it stopped short of elevating it to a full-blown medical condition.
+The World Health Organization (WHO) officially classified employee burnout as an “occupational phenomenon” in the recent revision of its International Classification of Diseases (ICD-11), though it stopped short of elevating burnout to a full-blown medical condition.
 “Burnout is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed,” the organization said.

 Supporting this finding, a recent study from U.S. analytics and advisory company Gallup found that 23% of full-time workers in the U.S. reported feeling burnout “very often or always,” while 44% felt burnout sometimes.
 A separate Harvard study from a few years back found that workplace stress contributed up to $190 billion dollars a year to U.S. health care costs, or 8% of total national spending.

-It’s against that backdrop that Asana, the team and task management platform cofounded by Facebook cocreator Dustin Moskovitz, is setting out to help teams manage their human resources more effectively and avoid burnout.
+It’s against this backdrop that Asana, the team and task management platform cofounded by Facebook cocreator Dustin Moskovitz, is setting out to help teams manage their human resources more effectively and avoid employee burnout.

 By way of a quick recap, Asana operates a freemium “software-as-a-service” (SaaS) model spanning Basic (free), Premium, Business, and Enterprise plans.
 At its core, Asana is designed to help individuals and teams manage and collaborate on projects — including detailing deadlines, sharing feedback, viewing milestone and task visualizations, and assigning work across teams.